simple-icons/simple-icons/README.md

 ## Third-Party Extensions

-> **Note for Extension Authors**\
-> As of v11 we will be removing third-party extensions from the below list that do not keep up to date with the previous major release.
-For example, when v11 releases we will remove anything not supporting `>v9.0.0`.

 | Extension | Author | License | Simple Icons Version |
 | :-- | :-- | :-: | :-: |
 | [Angular module](https://github.com/avmaisak/ngx-simple-icons) <img src="https://cdn.simpleicons.org/angular/000/fff" alt="Angular" align=left width=24 height=24> | [@avmaisak](https://github.com/avmaisak) | ![](https://img.shields.io/github/license/avmaisak/ngx-simple-icons) | [v6.18.0](https://github.com/simple-icons/simple-icons/tree/6.18.0) |